 For the baby boomers, the narrative of Ireland’s journey from darkness to light, from old to new is one of the great truths of the age.
 It has become a sort of societal beauty contest with the image of an old, impoverished, backward, Catholic country pitted against the new, modern, secular and above all else, progressive New Ireland.
 No one is supposed to ask awkward questions about this supposed journey from darkness into light although there are plenty of unanswered questions about New Ireland.
-The narrative of this passage from old to new does not always hold up to statistical scrutiny.

 There are few statistics that are more definitive than those surrounding death and Ireland’s journey over the last half century, as viewed through the prism of its homicide figures, make for interesting if not grim reading.
 In Ireland in 1966, there was a total 12 homicides; half a century later the same figure was 71 representing an increase of close on 600%.
 Over the same period, the general population increased by 65% while the prison population, matching the increased homicide figures, increased by over 600%.
 The period from the 1970’s to the 1990’s coincided with the Northern troubles and there was an overflow into the Republic – for example the Dublin and Monaghan bombings in 1974 claimed the lives of 33 people.
 Notwithstanding this, the greatest increase in deaths in the Republic of Ireland has actually come after the Good Friday Agreement and the ending of politically-related violence in Northern Ireland.